AndrewY3955/3667_COFFEE_SHOP_PROJECT_B/README.md

 git commit -m "Organize project, wire GUI to domain model, add run script and README" git push origin main
 ```

-If you want me to commit and push for you, tell me which git identity (name/email) to use for the commit.

 ---